harneetsahi/Odin-project-library/README.md

 Deployed at https://harneetsahi.github.io/Odin-project-library/

+# Update
-# Update: in the second branch of this project, I replaced the constructor function with the new class function.
+in the second branch of this project, I replaced the constructor function with the new class function.
+I also updated the code for toggling read status and put it outside in the global scope.

 # Library Project
 This Project allows you to add books to the library with an option to toggle 'read status'.